The last time I bought a garage door opener, I only shopped based on how much horsepower it had.

 Don’t get me wrong.
 They’re nice innovations, but they won’t get me to run out and buy a new garage door opener based on that alone.

-On some level, you start thinking that a larger size garage door opener will be more efficient and open your garage door faster.
+On some level, you start thinking that more garage door opener horsepower will make the opener more efficient and open your garage door faster.

 Then you’re hooked.